-Executive Director in Charge of the Internal Audit and Risk Management System guidelines set out by the Board of Directors, taking care of planning, enacting and managing the same and ensuring their continuing suitability and efficiency, adapting them based on operating conditions and the legislative and regulatory context.
-He also identifies the principal corporate risks, keeping up to date on the key features of the business carried out by the Company and its subsidiaries, and periodically submitting this information to the Board of Directors (Article 7.P.3, letters a)-i) and 7.C.4, letters a), b) and c) of the Corporate Governance Code (Article 7.C.4, letters c), d) and e) of the Corporate Governance Code).
+The CEO of Terna, as the "Director in Charge of the Internal Audit and Risk Management System" identified by the Board of Directors in its resolution of December 19, 2012, is responsible for establishing and maintaining the "Internal Audit and Risk Management System of the Terna Group".
+In particular, he implements the guidelines set out by the Board of Directors, taking care of planning, enacting and managing the same and ensuring their continuing suitability and efficiency, adapting them based on operating conditions and the legislative and regulatory context.
+He also identifies the principal corporate risks, keeping up to date on the key features of the business carried out by the Company and its subsidiaries, and periodically submitting this information to the Board of Directors (Article 7.P.3, letters a)-i) and 7.C.4, letters a), b) and c) of the Corporate Governance Code).

+He carries out the duties assigned by the Corporate Governance Code (Article 7.C.4, letters c), d) and e) of the Corporate Governance Code).
 He also appoints and revokes the Chief Risk Officer (CRO), after consultation with the Audit and Risk, Corporate Governance and Sustainability Committee, ensuring that the former has the resources necessary to fulfil the appointment.